SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 Arguments that appeal to the revelry motivation contend that striking a deal with the heroes will allow the NPC to get back to reveling sooner, longer, or harder.
 Example arguments include the following:

 - "How would you like to have the most exclusive songs for your exclusive birthday celebration next week?
-I’ll write you a whole original set list, free of charge … provided you extend me and my band here an invitation."
+I’ll write you a whole original set list, free of [[Charge|charge]] … provided you extend me and my band here an invitation."
 - "I know you don’t want to forge five Chronokinesis Crowns.
 How’s this instead?
 You do that for me, and I’ll give you the fourteen kegs of whiskey we found in a steel-[[Dwarf|dwarf]] ruin.
 This stuff is old, unique, and forget-your-first-name potent.
 You can crack a keg with your friends to celebrate a job well done."

 ##### VENGEANCE